-Kirkland is a convenient jumping off point for many Northwest adventures.
+Kirkland is a convenient base camp for many Northwest adventures.

 Redmond ~ 5 miles east / 13 minutes